eflumerf/styleguide/dune-daq-cppguide.md

 </details>

 ### Reference Arguments [DUNE VERSION]
-[Section eliminated, unless someone thinks any of this should apply to DUNE]
+[Section eliminated, unless someone thinks any what Google has should apply to DUNE]

 ### Function Overloading [GOOGLE VERSION]